Abstract Submission Opens in November

 Check-back in November for the Abstract Submission form

 Students, postdocs, staff and visiting scholars engaged in Research at the School of Dentistry are encouraged to submit an abstract and present a poster for Research Day 2018.
 Individuals who submit will be expected to present their research on Research Day during the poster presentation and exhibitor forum.
-Judging has changed for 2018, please review the updated information.
+Judging changed in 2018, please review the updated information.

 Abstract Submission Eligibility:

 - The research may not have been published (even as an abstact) or presented at any national or international meeting (excluding state, regional or institutional meetings) prior to submission.

 - The person's participating in the competition must be from the University of Michigan School of Dentistry, or the reserach must be in direct collaboartion with a faculty memeber from the School of Dentistry.

 If an abstract is submitted, the presentor(s) are indicating their availability and willingness to present a Poster during the exhibit and poster session of Research Day.

 - Presenter's UMICH Unique name